China calls the shots in Myanmar's civil war

 Follow an oil-and-gas pipeline through three conflict zones

-After the idea came the sketches.
-I started by drafting different versions.
-Should we focus on Rakhine State, the Arakan Army and the Rohingya and their fight against the military junta?
 We spoke to experts from the Centre of Information Resilience, an open-source investigation outfit, and then considered focusing on Sagaing, a region that has been subjected to heavy airstrikes and arson attacks by the junta.
 Eventually we chose to concentrate on a China-operated oil-and-gas pipeline that runs through the country from Rakhine to Shan state.
-This gave us a unique route into covering the conflict as a whole, while explaining China’s pivotal role.
+This gave us a unique route into covering the conflict as a whole.